Dermatologist Dr. Gemma Márquez

 Melanoma is the most serious type of skin cancer.

-It is An annual review visit with your dermatologist is recommended. to check moles, but in people with a family history of melanoma or who have suffered numerous sunburns a more frequent check is my recommendation.
+Is An annual check-up visit with your dermatologist is recommended. to check moles, but in people with a family history of melanoma or who have suffered numerous sunburns, a more frequent check is my recommendation.

-I recommend you to periodically examine your skin in a well-lit room, in front of the mirror and using a hand mirror to examine areas that are hard to see.
-You should check mainly in the areas most exposed to the sun, that is: face, head, neck, hands, etc.
+I recommend you to examine your skin periodically in a well-lit room, in front of the mirror and using a hand mirror to examine areas that are difficult to see.
+You should mainly check the areas most exposed to the sun, that is: face, head, neck, hands, etc.

 ABCDE The golden rule

 The exercise that I propose is that you learn to differentiate between a spot, a freckle and a melanoma following the ABCDE rule.
-When a spot or mole meets all or most of the indicators that I explain to you, it is likely that we are facing a melanoma and you should go to your dermatologistgo
+When a spot or mole meets all or most of the indicators that I explained to you, it is likely that we are facing a melanoma and you should go to your dermatologist.go

 A for Asymmetry